FDA-Cleared Skincare Devices: Safety and Efficacy Guide

 FDA device safety requirements ensure devices meet stringent electrical and photobiological safety standards.
 For LED light therapy devices, this includes specific wavelength verification and intensity level testing to ensure the device delivers consistent, safe treatment.

-The Wrinkle Retreat Pro LED Face Mask by Solawave is FDA-cleared and features 320 medical-grade LEDs delivering four wavelengths of light therapy: Red (630nm), Deep Red (660nm), Amber (605nm), and Near-Infrared (830nm).
-Designed for full-face coverage, it provides comprehensive treatment in just 3 minute sessions.
+The Wrinkle Retreat Pro LED Face Mask by Solawave is FDA-cleared and features 320 medical-grade LEDs delivering four wavelengths of Light Therapy: Amber (605nm), Red (630nm), Deep Red (660nm), and Near-Infrared (830nm).
+Designed for full-face coverage, it provides comprehensive treatment in just 3-minute sessions.

 How to Identify FDA-Cleared Devices